Configuring and building an seL4 project

 Basic build initialisation

-In the root directly of a seL4-based project, first create a separate build directory for the output binaries, then initialize CMake:
+In the root directory of a seL4-based project, first create a separate build directory for the output binaries, then initialize CMake:

 mkdir build cd build cmake -DCROSS_COMPILER_PREFIX=arm-linux-gnueabi- -DCMAKE_TOOLCHAIN_FILE=../kernel/gcc.cmake <OTHER_COMMAND_LINE_OPTIONS_HERE> -G Ninja ..